 - 9.4.1 Column F of the Certificated Salary Schedule shall include longevity steps for unit members upon completion of fifteen (15), eighteen (18), twenty-one (21), and twenty-four (24) years of full-time teaching.
-Such members shall be granted longevity increments at the beginning of their sixteen (16), nineteen (19), twenty-two (22), and twenty-five (25) years of credentialed experience and providing they meet the following criteria: - 9.4.1.1 A minimum of 50% of years of experience (that is, the completion of eight (8), nine-and-a-half (9.5), eleven (11), and twelve-and-a-half (12.5) years respectively) shall have been earned in the Temecula Valley Unified School District or its predecessor District: Temecula Union School District or the Elsinore Union High School District. - 9.4.2 Unit members shall complete only Longevity form H-1 (formerly H-3; Supervisor signature no longer required), to receive their longevity step at Step 16, Step 19, Step 22, and Step 25 (when applicable).
-"Longevity Professional Growth Plan Verification of Successful Service" (H-2), will no longer be required; "Longevity Professional Growth Plan Request for Approval of Plan" (formerly H-1) will also no longer be required. - 9.4.2.1 A certificated employee who qualifies for longevity advancement shall be paid the increased salary not later than three (3) pay periods or three (3) months, whichever is longer, after the employee files proper documentation required for the salary increase.
-Interest will be applied per Ed.
-Code 45048 if the District does not meet payment timelines. - 9.4.3 Each longevity/professional growth increment shall be compensated at the rate of 2.5% above the previous step.
-Step 16, then, shall be F/13 + 2.5%, Step 19 shall be Step 16 + 2.5%, Step 22 shall be Step 19 + 2.5%, and Step 25 shall be Step 22 + 2.5% (Step 25 effective 2013-2014).
+Such members shall be granted longevity increments at the beginning of their sixteen (16), nineteen (19), twenty-two (22), and twenty-five (25) years of credentialed experience and providing they meet the following criteria: - 9.4.1.1 A minimum of 50% of years of experience (that is, the completion of eight (8), nine-and-a-half (9.5), eleven (11), and twelve-and-a-half (12.5) years respectively) shall have been earned in the Temecula Valley Unified School District or its predecessor District: Temecula Union School District or the Elsinore Union High School District. - 9.4.1.2 The minimum years of TVUSD service outlined in Section 9.4.1.1 shall not be applicable for Speech and Language Pathologists. - 9.4.2 Unit members shall complete Longevity form H-1 to receive their longevity step at Step 16, Step 19, Step 22, and Step 25 (when applicable). - 9.4.2.1 The District shall send out a reminder notification to all unit members on step/column F13-F22 by March 1st each school year.
+The purpose of the notification is to inform unit members of their potential eligibility for longevity.
+This notification will include the member's hire date and the criteria necessary to qualify and apply for longevity as listed in Section 9.4.2.